devr24/Cloud.Core.Messaging.GcpPubSub/readme.md

 </div>

-The *Cloud.Core* package contains these public interfaces for messaging (chain shown below).
-This package implements the releavant interfaces for wrapping a Message Bus.
+The *Cloud.Core* package contains public interfaces for messaging.

-The main focus of this package being separate from all the other Google Cloud Platform specific packages is to allow for a layer of abstraction in the calling applications.
+The main focus of this package being separate from all the other Google Cloud Platform specific packages is to allow for a layer of abstraction in the calling applications, using those messaging interfaces.

-The interface also allows the implementation to switch to other available messenger types for other cloud offerings, such as Azure Storage Queue, Azure Service Bus and RabbitMQ.
+Using the interface also allows the implementation to switch to other available messenger types for other cloud offerings, such as Azure Storage Queue, Azure Service Bus and RabbitMQ.

 ```csharp
 IReactiveMessenger messenger = new PubSubMessenger(new PubSubJsonAuthConfig());